jrmarco/SteamProfileReader/README.md

             $user->badgeImg  : Badge profile image url to Steam page
 ```

-#### Persistence on DB
+## Persistence on DB

  Is it possible to directly store all the previous information ( array and object ) into a predefined set of tables.
 To realize it :
 ```
-$steamProfileReader = new SteamProfileReader('<steamID>');
+$steamProfileReader = new SteamProfileReader('<Steam Custom ID>');
 $steamProfileReader->saveOnDb();
 ```

  The function takes care of all the necessary steps to be able to store all the structure and the related information.
 Prior this, you have to define your system setting to be able to communicate with the database inside the config.php file :
  1. Choose your prefix name for the tables : define(TABLEPREFIX,<prefix_name>)
  2. Six tables are created using the prefix name string : PREFIX_achievements, PREFIX_conf, PREFIX_favgames, PREFIX_medals, PREFIX_playedGames, PREFIX_users
- 3. Running the function will fetch the data from the Steam profile page and store it in the related table
+ 3. Running the function will fetch the data from the Steam profile page and store it in the related table.
 Each element of the table it's stored using as ID an MD5 values of the full set of information to avoid storing the same type of object more than once.

  	 Tables follows this structure :